tp1de/ioBroker.ems-esp/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* introduce a new check for ems-esp gateway formatting settings for boolean and enum values
+* stop ems-esp polling if wrong settings are detected !

 ### 3.2.1 (2024-04-17)
 * update release script